Tokyo Revengers: Is Tetta Kisaki a Time-Leaper Like Takemichi Hanagaki?

 Tokyo Revengers is a unique story with lots of plot twists.
 These shocking moments are what keep you glued to the series.
 It includes time-leaping, biker gangs, romance, revenge, schemes, and lots of action.
 Kisaki's schemes have not been revealed fully in the anime yet, so there are a lot of questions anime fans have been desperate to know.

-Such as whether or not Kisaki can time-leap and why does he plan the murder of Hinata Tachibana in alternate timelines.
+Such as whether or not Kisaki can time-leap and why he plans the murder of Hinata Tachibana in alternate timelines.
 Here, we will discuss these things, so this article contains a lot of spoilers.

 What is the Plot of Tokyo Revengers?